Writing romance into your story doesn’t have to be an exercise in clichés.

 We’ve all seen those overly dramatic romance novel covers.
 You know, the ones with the buff hero showing off his pecs and abs in a loose white shirt while a gorgeous heroine swoons like she just can’t handle how the mere sight of him makes her tingle in all the right places.
 And if you’re anything like me, those covers make you want to drink until you can’t see straight.
 That’s because while these kinds of books are great for those who want to escape into a world where men don’t adjust themselves in public and women never seem to have a hair out of place (and don’t even get me started on the sex), they’re unrealistic.
 The dirty little secret about romance is that it’s sometimes ugly, at least occasionally complicated, and often hurts like hell.

-I’m not here to bash you romantic types, or tell you that your narrative isn’t good because you air on the side of optimism when you write a love story.
+I’m not here to bash you romantic types, or tell you that your narrative isn’t any good because your love stories tend to be fluffy and borderline saccharine.
 But, when it comes to writing a more balanced tale, there are going to be some bumps in the road―maybe even a few potholes that ruin your characters’ tires and leave them stranded for a chapter or two.
-And you’ll find that the tried and true stuff of fairy tale romances won’t always cut it.
+You’ll find that the tried and true stuff of fairy tale romances won’t always cut it.
 In fact, sometimes all of that just gets in the way of the real story and leaves you with a weak version of what could have been.

 No two stories are exactly alike, and that goes double for a romantic plot or subplot.
 Want to weave a love story that will stand the test of time?
-Learn from the best, but ditch the formulas.
+Learn from the best, and know when to ditch the formulas.
 Love comes in all shapes, sizes, colors, etc. Your stories should, too.

 The knight in shining armor